dravinflores/smdt/README.md

 License
 -------

-The project is licensed under the GPLv3 license.
+The project is licensed under the MIT License.